 - ¾ cup neutral oil (such as safflower)

 - Place the halved peppers and red onion wedges onto a sheet pan.
 Drizzle with olive oil and toss to coat.
 Arrange the peppers and red onions cut-side down.
 Roast for 35-40 minutes.
 Toss the cabbage with a drizzle of olive oil on another sheet pan.
 Spread the cabbage into an even layer and season with a pinch of salt.
 Roast the cabbage for 25-30 minutes.
 Everything should be tender and caramelized.

 - Pat the skirt steak dry and allow it to sit at room temperature for about 30 minutes.

 - Meanwhile, for the chipotle sauce, combine the orange juice, orange zest, chipotle peppers (with all of the adobo sauce), and honey in a food processor.
 Process until smooth.
-With the processor running, stream in the olive oil.
+With the processor running, stream in the oil.
 Season with salt to taste and set aside.

 - Allow the vegetables to cool slightly.
 Peel the skins off the peppers.
 Thinly slice the red pepper, finely chop the poblano pepper, and roughly chop the red onion.
 Add everything to a mixing bowl, along with the green onions and a ½ cup of the chipotle sauce.
 Toss to combine.

 When you ask the butcher for skirt steak at most meat counters, the steak will come in really long strips.
 Typically, the steak will be too long to fit into a skillet.
 You can ask the butcher to cut the steak into more manageable pieces, ones that would fit into a 12” skillet.
-Or, you can cut the steak yourself by slicing it crosswise against the grain into 3 or 4 pieces.
+Or, you can cut the steak yourself by slicing it crosswise into 3 or 4 pieces.